Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Climbing Manikia Greece

-Everg sector here looks amazing and each line has its own unique appeal, from the endless overhangs at Nagawika that seem to go all the way to the sky, to the imposing big cave at Coliseum, the whitish wall at Katástasi cháritos, and the steep playground Ena Thrylikó Dáchtylo.
+Every sector at North Face looks amazing and does not disappoint.
+Each line has its own unique appeal, from the massive overhang at Nagawika, with its long routes that seem to go all the way to the sky, to the imposing big cave at Coliseum, the whitish wall at Katástasi cháritos, and the steep, pocket-ridden playground Ena Thrylikó Dáchtylo

 Grades at North Face range from 5c to 9a.
 However, the majority are in the 7’s and 8’s, so bring your A-game!